10am - 3pm Mon - Fri

 Individuals who write, edit, contribute to, and evaluate scripts and stories for screen productions

-SIWA covers the following types of screen productions:
+SIWA covers the following types of screen productions aka work:

 programmes (one-offs, mini-series and TV series etc.)

-The Bill DOES NOT cover the following types of screen productions:
+The Bill DOES NOT cover the following types of work:

 advertising programmes that are longer than 5 minutes in duration